Pinsplash/halflife2chaos/README.md

 * **Teleporter Bullets** does not apply to vehicle guns while a fix is in the works for a serious issue.

 ## Localization
-Only English strings are available.
+The mod's strings are localized only for English and Spanish (Spain/LatAm).
 Contributions for other languages are welcome.

 ## Acknowledgements for indirect contributions - Thank you!
 * Blixibon